 6. Where to Buy Your Campervan

 Auckland is one of the liveliest cities in the world, but also one of the most expensive.
 This extends to house prices as well as vehicles.
 Be prepared to pay a bit more if you decide to purchase a campervan in Auckland as opposed to Christchurch or Wellington.
 However, the variety on offer in Auckland is hard to compare.

 → If you are looking to buy a campervan in Auckland, you can check out the cars we have listed: Campervan stock (Auckland)

 7. Paying for Your Campervan

-Before deciding on your perfect car, you should know your budget and how you plan on finalising the financial aspect of the transaction.
+Before deciding on your perfect car, you should know your budget and how you plan on finalizing the financial aspect of the transaction.
 There are a few payment options available in New Zealand including:

-- Paypal – a mobile payment option that allows the use of credit cards
+- PayPal – a mobile payment option that allows the use of credit cards.

 - Credit Card